 Mentorship can play a critical role in the ongoing growth and development of food systems leaders.
 Whether it is providing professional guidance and support, troubleshooting challenges, or building connections in the food movement, the exchange of ideas and experience can influence us on profound levels and stay with us for years.

-The Community Food Systems Mentorship Program seeks to provide emerging leaders with the opportunity to closely engage with more seasoned leaders as thought partners and coaches.
-The goal of this program is to create a space for experienced leaders to lend an ear to emerging leaders, and share their wisdom, knowledge, and expertise from years of practice in the good food movement.
-This Program will be offered twice annually, and will include 8 hours of one on one mentorship over a 3 month period for each mentee.
+The Community Food Systems Mentorship Program provides food systems leaders with the opportunity to closely engage with seasoned leaders and experts as thought partners and coaches.
+The goal of this program is to create a space for leaders with significant experience in community food systems to lend an ear to their peers, and share their wisdom, knowledge, and expertise from years of practice in the good food movement.

 This Mentor cohort represents some of the most extraordinary and dedicated individuals in this movement.
-You can learn more about each Mentor, their work and their areas of expertise by visiting their individual profile links below.
+You can learn more about each Mentor, their work, and their areas of expertise by visiting their individual profile links below.
 If you find a Mentor who you believe would make a good match for your development, then please continue on to the application, found below.
-As you complete the application, you will be asked to select one mentor with whom you would like to work.
+As you complete the application, you will be asked your top 3 choices for mentors with whom you would like to work.

 Angel Mendez, Director of Operations, Red Tomato

 Anupama Joshi, Executive Director and Co-Founder, National Farm to School Network